Skip to main content

 This role is advertised by Volunteer West, the volunteer resource centre of Australian Multicultural Community Services on behalf of Melbourne City Mission

-The Community Friend Program is looking for committed volunteers over the age of 18 who can spare 2-3 hours a fortnight, have good organisational and communication skills, and are looking for a fun way to contribute to their community!
+CFP is looking for committed volunteers over the age of 18 who can spare 2-3 hours a fortnight, have good organisational and communication skills, and are looking for a fun way to contribute to their community!

 Requirement Description: